neon-suns/perihelion-companion/README.md

 This is unofficial companion app for depressive cyberpunk RPG Perihelion by Morbid Visions in 1993 for Amiga computers.

+Roadmap: This is quite done right now, maybe I will polish design a bit
+- Surely I will try to compile this app into mobile app and provide installation files
+- Fire this on perihelion.neonsuns.cz website with CI/CD pipelines

+Enjoy retrogaming, if you would like to fork, feel free to do it.

+Thanks for visiting this repo.

 ## Install the dependencies
 ```bash
 yarn